ChrisCross1983/Marvel-Millionaire/README.md

 ## Target Audience

-This game is designed for Marvel fans who enjoy trivia and are looking for a fun and interactive way to test their knowledge.
+This game targets Marvel fans who enjoy trivia and seek a fun, interactive way to test their expertise.
 It's perfect for both casual players who want a quick challenge and die-hard fans who aim to prove their expertise.

 ### User Stories